LizEve/LSU_Herbarium_Imaging_Scripts/README.md

-In progress collaboration with [Shirley C. Tucker Herbarium](http://www.herbarium.lsu.edu/) and [Center for Computing and Technology](https://www.cct.lsu.edu/) at Louisiana State University.
+In collaboration with [Shirley C. Tucker Herbarium](http://www.herbarium.lsu.edu/) and [Center for Computing and Technology](https://www.cct.lsu.edu/) at Louisiana State University.

-None of these scripts are guarenteed to work, they are all highly customized.
-Eventually there will be an official repo for our new pipeline for digital imaging of specimens.
+See **WorkFlow.md** for description of scripts.

+**TestFilesOrganizeScript**

+Some nested folders for to test out organizing scripts on imaging computer.

+**ResturcutringLSUCollections**

+Scripts used to move files across servers and restructure the folder system for LSU.
+Generally not commented for public use, but feel free to browse for useful tidbits.

+**Disclaimer** - This is all coded by a biologist.